Jeffrey Dahmer: 1991 murders

 After strangling Lacy, Dahmer had sex with the corpse before dismembering him.
 He placed Lacy's head and heart in the refrigerator and his skeleton in the freezer.
-Four days later, on July 19, Dahmer received word that he was fired.
+Four days later, on July 19, Dahmer received word that he was dismissed.
 Upon receipt of this news, Dahmer lured 25-year-old Joseph Bradehoft to his apartment.
 Bradehoft was strangled and left lying on Dahmer's bed covered with a sheet for two days.
 On July 21, Dahmer removed the sheet to find the head covered in maggots.
 He decapitated the body, cleaned the head and placed it in the refrigerator.
-He later acidified Bradehoft's torso along with those of two other victims killed within the previous month.
+He later acidified Bradehoft's torso, along with those of two other victims killed within the previous month.